radiantlogic-v8/documentation-eoc/documentation/account-settings/update-account.md

 ## Account settings

-From the *Account Settings* screen you can update your user details including your first name, last name, email address associated with the account, and your profile image.
+From the *Account Settings* screen you can update your user details including your first name, last name, email address associated with the account, email address to receive notifications and your profile image.

 ### Update user details